WindVChen/DRENet/README.md

 ## Share us a :star: if this repo does help

-This repo is the official implementation of the DRENet in "A Degraded Reconstruction Enhancement-based Method for Tiny Ship Detection in Remote Sensing Images with A New Large-scale Dataset". ***(Accepted by TGRS 2022)***
+This repo is the official implementation of the DRENet in "A Degraded Reconstruction Enhancement-based Method for Tiny Ship Detection in Remote Sensing Images with A New Large-scale Dataset" [[IEEE](https://ieeexplore.ieee.org/document/9791363) | Lab Server]. ***(Accepted by TGRS 2022)***

 If you encounter any question, please feel free to contact us.
 You can create an issue or just send email to me windvchen@gmail.com.
 Also welcome for any idea exchange and discussion.